Pramilashanmugam/to-do-list/README.md

 * Validation:

-  * The app should validate user inputs to ensure task descriptions are not empty and deadlines are in the correct format.
+  * The app should validate user inputs to ensure task descriptions are not empty and date are in the correct format.
 Error messages should be displayed clearly to guide me in correcting any mistakes.

 ### Flowchart: